leils/EXPLO-EAP01-01-DP02-PareidoliaElectron/README.md

 - Move text, buttons and UI overall out of the sketch component into their own components
 - Handle line drawing issues, including re-render being different than original line
 - Admin mode integrated
+- call resetTimeout during show mode to prevent double image changes on end of show mode